 The Siyafunda Endangered Species Project will allow you to participate with on the ground, hands on working as an assistant Field Ranger with some

 It is ideal if you want to truly experience the “wild” side of Africa.
-Our camp is based in a Limpopo game reserve which is home to the
+Our camp is based in Greater Makalali Nature Reserve which is home to the

 You will be approaching endangered species on foot and recording their behaviour, location and condition.
 You will, quite literally, be walking in their footsteps!

 as national conservation efforts to help save these species.
 You will also take part in vehicle based monitoring to see the amazing Big 5, as well as habitat work to help with the monitoring process.